-Any food or beverage that can no longer be used for its intended purpose for whatever reason and is declared a waste.
-Food waste can be diverted to animal feed, anaerobic digestion and composting or disposed in landfills or energy from waste facilities.
+Any food or beverage that can no longer be used for its intended purpose for whatever reason.
+This material can be diverted to animal feed, anaerobic digestion, bio-based materials/bio-chemical processing and composting or disposed in landfills or energy from waste facilities.

 Food Waste - avoidable

-Waste that was considered at one point edible or potentially edible edible.
+Material that was considered at one point considered for human consumption i.e. edible or potentially edible.

 Food Waste - unavoidable

-Waste that is considered non-edible (bones, peels etc.)
+Material that was not considered for human consumption i.e. non-edible (bones, peels etc.)